vankeisb/react-tea-cup/doc/manual.md

 ```

 Tasks are base building blocks that can be combined, with `map` and `andThen`.
 They
-are a good place to encapsulate some native, non-pure JS calls, and make those
+are a good place to encapsulate some native JS calls, and make those
-cleanly available in your TEA loop.
+cleanly available in your TEA loop as Messages.

 ### Subscriptions